 The world keeps changing faster and faster, and niches become extinct before we know what’s going on.
-Take a look at this article to determine why containers might be the next big thing for single-family design.
+Look at this article to determine why containers might be the next big thing for single-family design.

 What is a Container?

-Containers have been around for a while yet haven’t been used in a variety of places.
+Containers have been around for a while yet haven’t been used in various places.
 The rise in container designs makes them more practical and flexible for building previously unconventional types.

-Containers are environmentally friendly housing that has become increasingly popular among professionals in the field of residential design, especially since 2009.
+Containers are environmentally friendly housing that has become increasingly popular among professionals in residential design, especially since 2009.
 Containers allow for a better quality of life because they’re easier to maintain and require less time spent on landscaping, yard work, or mowing.
-They also reduce the number of utilities needed to power an entire building by 50%.
+They also reduce the utilities needed to power an entire building by 50%.

 Advantages and disadvantages of a container home

-The rise of containers as a single-family home design is exemplified by this blog that discusses the positives and negatives of such homes.
+This blog exemplifies the rise of containers as a single-family home design and discusses the positives and negatives of such homes.
 Firstly, recent studies have shown that containers can reduce energy costs to 60% of their previous levels.
 Other advantages include easy customization and flexibility, which is faster than traditional building methods can offer, and it’s environmentally friendly because the materials used in the interior and exterior of the house manufacturers don’t require much fossil fuel during production.
 The most significant disadvantage found for these houses is their shorter planning lifespan.

 Pros and cons of a container home